andresme/Chromosome-maps/README.md

 # Chromosome-maps
 To be able to compile this project you need the following:

-* Gtk 3+
+* Gtk 3
-* Gnuplot
+* Gnuplot (sudo apt-get install gnuplot-qt)
-* Glade
+* Glade (sudo apt-get install glade)

-Just clone this repo, and open a terminal, navigate to the folder containing the source and execute the make command. it will generate the "mapper" file, which you can execute with ./mapper, and the load and modify the input that from there.
+This program was tested on ubuntu gnome 14.10.

+use the following commands to run this:

+cd ~/to/src/directory
+make
+./mapper

+This project was developed by:
+- Melisa Carranza.
+- Irene Gamboa.
+- Andres Morales.